PaiSetup/PaiSetup/docs/ArchLinuxSetup.md

 # Notes
 NOTE: Audio may not work on first boot, due to some drivers not being enabled.
 Maybe I could enable them with modprobe, but it's just easier to reboot.

-TODO: merge arch.sh and arch_grub.sh scripts into one